Mikitsik/Evmoscope/README.md

   - Validators
   - Accounts

-It is convenient to open a part of data at the same places as Dropdowns.
+It is convenient to open each part of data at the same place on Dropdowns.
 And one can access the same data through any Tab.
 Is it weird as to Evmosian Browser?
 In addition to their own Search panel on each Tab?

+### Evmoscope layer two

 ## Available Scripts